 More moderately sized cedars are popular for hedges, such as the Emerald Green and Brandon, but others are towering behemoths.
 It's not just the height you need to worry about for the big cedars (and cypresses), but also the roots, which are a dense, fine network.
 You should plant such cedars at least 20 feet from your home.

 West Coast Faux Cedars

 One of America's beautiful national parks is the Olympic National Park, on the edge of the Pacific Ocean just outside of Port Angeles, Washington.
-Towering Western red cedars (Thuja plicata), dominate the horizon, and some have lived over 1,000 years.
+Towering Western red cedars, also called giant arborvitae (Thuja plicata, zones 5-7), dominate the horizon, and some have lived over 1,000 years.
 Some of these monster trees reach as high as 230 feet with a diameter up to 23 feet, so it's no wonder they're considered giants of the Pacific.
 With a rainforest climate and deep, moisture-rich soils, Western red cedars are slow-growing but live long.

 'Eastern Red Cedar' Misunderstanding

 According to the High Plains Journal, there's a war in Texas and elsewhere against the "Eastern red cedar" (aka Eastern redcedar).
 But Eastern red cedars are a misnomer — because they're actually juniper trees!
-They're the Juniperus virginiana, in fact.
+They're the Juniperus virginiana (zones 2-9), in fact.
 They're a tough tree, tolerant to drought, heat, salt and cold, and live as long as 500 years.
-But like the rest of the cedars you know of in North America, they're not true cedars.
+But like most of the rest of the cedars you know of in North America, they're not true cedars.

 Do Your Homework